 Veteran’s trick for even more effective odor-masking → stuff a towel or other cloth at the bottom of the door to keep the smell from escaping.
 You can even spray a few of your fragrant toiletries to keep the smell at bay.

 It’s always a good idea to take a walk and smoke, particularly if you’re near a park or some other type of outdoor area conducive to smoking.

-How to Air Out a Room after Smoking Weed
+How to Get Weed Smell Out of Your Room after Smoking Weed

 Another question is “how to smoke weed and not smell up the room or how to smoke weed in an apartment and not get caught”.
 Never fear – here are some options:

 This might be the simplest, most common answer to how to hide weed smoke.
 For one thing, a variety of marijuana smell spray is available (some people even use Ozium for weed smell.)
 Well-known brands such as Febreze (considerer the best air freshener for weed based on consumers comments) are effective, as are eco-friendly air fresheners.
 It’s not the perfect solution, but it is a solid air-freshening option.

 Cologne is also an option.
 Results are mixed, however, as it either masks the smell for only a short period or it worsens the weed smoke when mixed with certain types of cologne.